SCRA State Laws: Comprehensive Guide for Legal Compliance

 Va.
 Code Ann. § 44-102.1

-Federal SCRA protections are extended to Virginia National Guard members called to state active duty by the Governor of the Commonwealth of Virginia for 30 or more consecutive days.
-Virginia law requires employers to ensure that the active-duty member can continue health care coverage, life insurance, or long-term care insurance instead of active duty.
+Federal SCRA benefits are given to Virginia National Guard members on active duty service for at least 30 consecutive days.
+The law requires employers to ensure that these members can continue life insurance, health care, or long-term care insurance.

 Washington